souravsen26/TutorialsRepo/README.md

 A personal repository to organize and track hands-on learning from various programming courses.
 Each course is structured in its own folder and may include personal projects, documentation, and external codebases integrated as Git submodules.

 ## 📁 Structure Overview
-** To see the repo structure checkout the repo using "🔗 GIT clone and 🗒 Development Notes" mentioned below and open the readme.md file using Notepad++:

 ```
 TutorialsRepo/